 Pursuant to the Company's eighth amended and restated certificate of incorporation, which went into effect immediately prior to the completion of the IPO, the Company was authorized to issue 10,000,000 shares of undesignated preferred stock.
-This amount and the par value of preferred stock remained unchanged after the Reverse Stock Split.
+This amount and the par value of preferred stock remained unchanged after the 2023 Reverse Stock Split.

 On November 10, 2022, the Board declared a dividend of one one-thousandth of a share of Series X Preferred Stock, par value \$0.001 per share ("Series X Preferred Stock"), for each outstanding share of common stock to stockholders of record as of November 21, 2022.
-This Series X Preferred Stock entitled its holders to 3,000 votes per share exclusively on the vote for the proposal to approve the Reverse Stock Split.
-All shares of Series X Preferred Stock that were not present to vote on the Reverse Stock Split were redeemed by the Company (the "Initial Redemption").
-Any outstanding shares of Series X Preferred Stock that were not redeemed pursuant to an Initial Redemption would be redeemed in whole, but not in part, (i) if such redemption is ordered by the Board in its sole discretion, automatically and effective on such time and date specified by the Board in its sole discretion or (ii) automatically upon the effectiveness of the Certificate of Amendment implementing the Reverse Stock Split.
-At the December 19, 2022 special meeting of the Company's stockholders, the holders of 136,961 shares of Series X Preferred Stock were represented in person or by proxy.
-Immediately prior to the special meeting, all 86,210 shares of Series X Preferred Stock that were not voted were redeemed.
+This Series X Preferred Stock entitled its holders to 3,000 votes per share exclusively on the vote for the proposal to approve the 2023 Reverse Stock Split.
+All shares of Series X Preferred Stock that were not present to vote on the 2023 Reverse Stock Split were redeemed by the Company (the "Initial Redemption").
+Any outstanding shares of Series X Preferred Stock that were not redeemed pursuant to an Initial Redemption would be redeemed in whole, but not in part, (i) if such redemption is ordered by the Board in its sole discretion, automatically and effective on such time and date specified by the Board in its sole discretion or (ii) automatically upon the effectiveness of the Certificate of Amendment implementing the 2023 Reverse Stock Split.
+At the December 19, 2022 special meeting of the Company's stockholders, the holders of 136,961 shares of Series X Preferred Stock were redeemed.
+The remaining 136,961 outstanding shares of Series X Preferred Stock were redeemed automatically upon the effectiveness of the Certificate of Series X Preferred Stock were redeemed.
+The remaining 136,961 outstanding shares of Series X Preferred Stock were redeemed automatically upon the effectiveness of the Certificate of X Preferred Stock that were not voted were redeemed.
 The remaining 136,961 outstanding shares of Series X Preferred Stock were redeemed automatically upon the effectiveness of the Certificate of Amendment on January 3, 2023.